kamilogluipek/dsa210project/README.md

 ## 1. Collecting Data

-After I collected manually my daily Instagram screen time and corresponding weather conditions between 17/02/2025 and 17/04/2025, I cleaned and structured datasets daily.
+After I fetched daily Instagram screen time and corresponding weather conditions between 17/02/2025 and 17/04/2025, I cleaned and structured datasets daily.
 Then, I merged datasets by date and put all of this data into an excel file for further analysis.

 I grouped weather conditions into two categories:
 - Bad Weather: Cloudy (C), Rainy (R), Foggy, and Snowy